 Wipro calls the Essay Writing Section as Writex.

 |WriteX (Wipro Essay Writing)||1 topic||30 mins|

 One topic will be given and you will be asked to write an essay (views/opinions) on the topic.
 There is a mention on the word limit of the topic.
-It is recommended to include 100 – 300 words in the essay.
+It is recommended to include 100 – 400 words in the essay.
 The instructions are given below.